 Child pedestrian safety represents a global public health challenge.
-Building from our existing technology to deliver virtual reality environments to teach safe street-crossing, we propose technological refinement and then evaluation of mobile augmented reality delivered via smartphone to teach children to cross streets in their community.
-Potential reach is global.
+SafetyAR will deliver virtual reality environments delivered via smartphone to teach children to cross streets safely in their community.

-ENVenture is building an open source mobile app productivity tool called ENVision for cash-based merchants in developing countries who primarily sell fast moving consumer goods; our application enables merchants to capture inventory, input sales, and forecast orders, with real-time data visualization, running offline and on 2G networks.
+ENVision is an open source mobile app productivity tool, which enables cash-based merchants in developing countries to capture inventory, input sales, and forecast orders, with real-time data visualization, running offline and on 2G networks.

 University of California: Berkeley

-We help reach the “last mile” of mobile connectivity by bringing first-time cell coverage to isolated communities with our community-owned, low-cost Community Cellular Networks.
+Community-owned, low-cost Community Cellular Networks helps reach the “last mile” of mobile connectivity by bringing first-time cell coverage to isolated communities.

 DreamSave Innovation is a solution for the millions of unbanked people who are members of village savings groups to access digital financial services through scalable and sustainable mobile application.

 Health Aware Personal Assistant

 Health Aware Personal Assistant is enables users to efficiently “search” their collected mobile health data and issue “queries” on their data, similar to the way health care providers interact with patients.

 EarlySee is a mobile app for autism screening, objective and widely accessible, which captures gaze distributions using smartphone camera and biofeedback data using wearable sensors.
 The app then performs data analysis in the cloud server and provides a quantitative score for children at risk.